Chelyabinsk meteorite: Asteroid

 The impacting asteroid started to brighten up in the general direction of the Pegasus constellation, close to the East horizon where the Sun was starting to rise.
 The impactor belonged to the Apollo group of near-Earth asteroids.

 The asteroid had an approximate size of 18 m and a mass of about 9100 MT before it entered the denser parts of Earth's atmosphere and started to ablate.
 At an altitude of about 23.3 km (14.5 miles) the body exploded in a meteor air burst.
 Meteorite fragments of the body landed on the ground.

 Analysis of three fragments using optical microscopy, electron microscopy, Raman spectroscopy, and isotopic composition techniques used to date Solar System objects, showed the isotopic clocks in the asteroids (rubidium and strontium ratios, argon isotope ratios) appear to have partially or totally reset in past collisions.
-The isotopic clock resets may result from thermal effects changing isotopic ratios, and changes to cosmic radiation exposure.
+The isotopic clock resets may result from thermal effects changing isotopic ratios, and changes due to cosmic radiation exposure.
 The asteroid appears to have had eight major collisions, around 4.53, 4.45, 3.73, 2.81, and 1.46 billion years ago, then at 852, 312, and 27 million years ago.